Gradient Diffusion: Sensitivity-Matrix Co-Simulation Enables Activity Adaptation and Learnable Plasticity in Neural Simulators: Discussion

 Limitations of the method relate to the fact that brain models extend beyond the cable equation: spike propagation with delays, stochastic models, reaction kinetics and ion dynamics, and Nernst potentials are not included in the method.
-These can be solved mathematically but would require modifications to the brain simulators, such as annotating spikes with gradient vectors.
-This omission does not directly affect homeostatic tuning: as shown, by handling some parameter-dependent processes as constant, networks can still be tuned.
-More complex tasks, like teaching a computational function to a network of cells, would require modification of existing simulators or development of a new, fully differentiable brain simulator.
+These can be solved mathematically but would require modifications to the brain simulators, such as annotating spikes in-transit with gradient vectors.
+This omission does not directly affect homeostatic tuning: as shown, by handling some parameter-dependent processes as constant, networks can still be tuned, as is also the case in the biological brain.
+More complex tasks, like training a computational function in a network of cells, would require modification of existing simulators or development of a new, fully differentiable brain simulator.

 Our methodology adopts forward propagation through time (FPTT), commonly employed in artificial-neural-network tuning.
 As demonstrated, this enables in-simulation parameter tuning and homeostatic control.
 Without the constraints imposed by transient-neurosimulator mechanics --characteristic of many simplified brain models -- a range of alternatives, such as backward propagation through time, surrogate gradients, reverse-time adjoint-methods could be explored~\cite{neftci2019surrogate,kidger2022neural}.
 However, implementing these would necessitate developing a novel neurosimulator from scratch.
-In this context, we are optimistic about the potential of future differentiable simulators, such as the ongoing Jaxley project~\cite{deistler2024differentiable}.
+In this context, we are optimistic about the potential of future differentiable simulators.